yanis7774/Open-GameFi/stellar-pack/README.md

   --token <TOKEN_CONTRACT_ADDRESS>
 ```

-Add at least one reward to the contract (required for example to work, use id 1)
+Add at least one upgrade to the contract (required for example to work, use id 1)

 ```bash
 stellar contract invoke \